ashm32/bookbuzz/README.md

 The project has the following dependencies:

-React
+React,
-React Router DOM
+React Router DOM,
-Redux
+Redux,
-Redux Thunk
+Redux Thunk,
-Axios
+Axios,
-Netlify (for deployment)
+Netlify (for deployment).

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions, please contact
+If you find any issues or have suggestions, please reach out!

 ## License